March 31 – May 12, 2018

 Los Angeles-based Nick Farhi is an intuitive painter of wide-ranging subjects (figures, drum skins, wine stains, checkered flags, skies) whose most recent works focus on cacti and desert scenes.
 The images largely come from the artist’s imagination, but in using colors that suggest a fiery landscape, the artist simultaneously creates a beautiful color composition and a frightening outlook.

 John Knuth is a Los Angeles-based artist who often interacts with nature to create works of art.
 In a recent painting series he used thousands of flies to create marks upon sheets of paper.
-For this exhibition, he presents mountain scenes that have been crafted from survival tarps that come in various colors including one that is of reflective silver.
+For this exhibition, he presents mountain scenes that have been crafted from UV film that comes in various colors.
 The scenes appear to be snowy crags and jagged crevasses.

 Cologne-based Lukas Marxt has worked in many distant corners of the world to explore the dialogue between human and geological existence and the impact of man upon nature.
 He has shot films in the Arctic; a total eclipse from a uranium mine in Australia and the raging sea from an oil rig off Norway.
 In Force of Nature, Marxt presents Imperial Valley (cultivated run-off), a 14-minute video that he shot in California’s most southeastern county.
 He used a drone camera to shoot the entire length of an irrigation canal as it coursed through a desert landscape.
 The landscape that Marxt portrays is more geometric abstraction than it is a nature scene suggesting that the post-apocalypse is not a matter for the future, but that we are already well within it.